 When Is A Tummy Tuck Medically Necessary?

 For men and women everywhere, the tummy tuck can truly be a life-changing procedure.
 With the ability to recontour the body, remove excess skin, and tighten the abdominal muscles, it is not surprising that the tummy tuck continues to grow in popularity year after year.
 There is no doubt that undergoing a tummy tuck can result in dramatic and stunning physical improvements to your body, but did you know that there are also some incredible medical benefits that the procedure can offer?
-The knowledgeable and professional team of board-certified plastic surgeons at Austin-Weston, The Center for Cosmetic Surgery takes great pride in helping Northern Virginia men and women correct both cosmetic and functional issues through the exciting tummy tuck procedure.
+The knowledgeable and professional team of plastic surgeons at Austin-Weston, The Center for Cosmetic Surgery takes great pride in helping Northern Virginia men and women correct both cosmetic and functional issues through the exciting tummy tuck procedure.

 What is a tummy tuck?

 Formally known as abdominoplasty, the tummy tuck is a surgical body contouring procedure designed to improve the appearance of the abdomen by removing excess skin and, in some cases, tightening the underlying abdominal muscles.
 Oftentimes, the surgeon will combine liposuction with a tummy tuck to remove stubborn areas of fat and further enhance the results of the procedure.

 What are the benefits of a tummy tuck?

 The tummy tuck is primarily considered a cosmetic procedure, and the level of aesthetic transformation that can be achieved through the surgery is certainly astounding.
 Patients who have lost a significant amount of weight are often left with sagging, excess skin on their midsection, making it difficult to participate in some physical activities and embarrassing, or impossible, to wear certain styles of clothing.
 By undergoing a tummy tuck, after weight loss patients can get rid of the loose, stretched-out skin and finally enjoy the results of all of their hard work.